-This week, instead of showing you a specific design, I thought I'd cover the basics of making your own nail decals, or nail stickers.
-You can easily do this with a sandwich bag, or any thick (but flexible) plastic you have lying around!
+This week, instead of showing you a specific design, I thought I’d cover the basics of making your own nail decals or nail stickers.
+You can easily learn these DIY nail stickers with a sandwich bag, or any thick (but flexible) plastic you have lying around!

 Scroll on down to learn step-by-step how to create your own unique nail art decals:

 - Nail polish of your choice – I used Nicole by OPI’s Selena, China Glaze’s White on White, Sally Hansen’s Breeze Blue, and Celeb City

 - A sandwich bag, or any sort of flexible, clear plastic – I chose to use a small snack Ziploc bag, but make sure there are no creases or folds where you paint your polish on.

 - Clear nail polish or a top coat

 Step 1: Paint a square of polish

 Paint a square of polish on the plastic, as large as you like, for the outline.
 Fill in the outline, making sure there aren’t any gaps.
 Remember that the thicker the polish, the easier it will be for you to peel.

 Wait a few hours for it to dry – I went back and held it up against the light to check if there were any sheer spots – if there were, I painted another layer on.
 Did this with a few different polishes to test the opacity; the sheer blue and pink colors needed a second coat, while the white and silver were opaque enough to suffice with just one coat.